-- All prescription medications and poisonous substances are kept in a locked storage container out of the reach of children. - All prescription medication is administered as prescribed and documented in a prescription medication log.
-(An example of a medication log is found in the Foster Parent Handbook.) - All over-the-counter medications are administered according to label directions or as directed by a physician.
+- All prescription medications and poisonous substances are kept in a locked storage container out of the reach of children. - All prescription medication is administered as prescribed and documented in a prescription medication log. - ◆ All over-the-counter medications are administered according to label directions or as directed by a physician. - Foster parents shall understand what medication is prescribed for the foster child, what the medication is prescribed for (e.g. diagnosis), and the dosage. - Foster parents shall administer all medications to foster children.